browserengineering/book/book/styles.md

 You can write `matches` for `TagSelector` and `IdSelector` on your own.

-Now that we know which rules applies to an element, we need use their property-value pairs to change its `style`.
+Now that we know which rules apply to an element, we need use their property-value pairs to change its `style`.
 The logic is pretty
 simple: